awsdocs/aws-codestar-user-guide/doc_source/setting-up.md

 ## Step 2: Create the AWS CodeStar Service Role<a name="setting-up-create-service-role"></a>

-Create a [service role](access-permissions-service-role.md) that is used to create and manage AWS resources and IAM permissions\.
+Create a [service role](security_iam_service-with-iam.md#security_iam_service-with-iam-roles-service) that is used to give AWS CodeStar permission to administer AWS resources and IAM permissions on your behalf\.
 You only need to create the service role once\.

 **Important**
 You must be signed in as an IAM administrative user \(or root account\) to create a service role\.
 For more information, see [Creating Your First IAM User and Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html)\.